 MENTORS: T<team number> - Mentor (e.g., T99 - Mentor, T2 - Mentor)

-The naming convention is REQUIRED in order to be added to your team’s blue-red bridge chat.
+The naming convention is REQUIRED in order to be added to your team’s blue-red bridge chat, you will see your Discord team number in the excel sheet within github.
 Mentors will not be added to the blue-red bridge channel.

 Attempting to manipulate or otherwise compromise any Discord bot or channel in the server will result in disqualification (e.g. trying to mess with another team’s ticket or blue-red chat).